ORDERING YOUR CUSTOMISED GUITAR

 650mm (standard) /640/630/ or other.

-Commissions for 640mm scale guitars have become quite popular.
+Commissions for 640mm scale guitars have become popular.

-630mm is the smallest I will go without having to alter the body shape of the guitar.
+630mm is the smallest I will go without altering the body shape of the guitar.

-I make a “Baby Grand” (see picture) classical with a scale length of 550mm. this guitar has a conventional lower body with a slightly compressed upper body and has a far superior tone to most ¾ or ½ scale children’s guitars.
+For those wishing to explore a luthier-made instrument for smaller children, I make a “Baby Grand” (see picture) classical with a 550mm scale length.
+This guitar has a conventional lower body, a slightly compressed upper body, and a narrower neck width.
+This style is more comfortable to play and has a far superior tone to most ¾- or ½-scale children’s guitars.

 Woods